-Over the past ten years, more than 7.2 million individuals became naturalized U.S. citizens.
+Over the past ten years, more than 7.2 million people became naturalized U.S. citizens.
 This important milestone grants numerous rights and responsibilities.

-At Literacy Pittsburgh, caring teachers and tutors guide students through this process.
-We can help them understand what is required for the citizenship application, improve their English speaking and reading skills, prepare for the interview, and study for the citizenship test.
-We can also connect students to legal resources for help completing the citizenship application if needed.
+At Literacy Pittsburgh, caring teachers and tutors will help you study for citizenship and guide you through the process.
+We offer citizenship classes online and in person.
+We will help you understand what is required for the citizenship application, improve your English speaking and reading skills, prepare for the interview, and study for the citizenship test.
+We can also connect you to legal resources for help completing the citizenship application if needed.